Frequently asked questions (FAQs)

 • We don't have a built-in language translation, but because Oxford Digital is web-based and can be accessed from any browser, plugins and extensions like Google Translate will work.

-How does the platform support ESOL learners?
+How does the platform support ESOL and Mulit Language learners?

 • Every student book includes a glossary of mathematical terms to support the development of mathematical literacy.